Artifizer/hyp/README.md

+> THIS IS EXPERIMENTAL AND NOT READY FOR PRODUCTION USE
-> Version: 0.1, early preview
+> Version: 0.1, early preview.

 # Hyp - Rust Code Quality Analyzer